HypeRate/DevDocs/Readme.md

 # HypeRate DevDocs

-## Getting a API key
+## Getting an API key

 You need to request your websocket key on our [Discord](https://discord.gg/75jcqvuHAH) through the ticket system.

 ## I don't have a compatible device!
 What should I do?

-The API sends sends a random heartbeat between 60 and 80 every second to the `internal-testing` device id.
+The API sends a random heartbeat between 60 and 80 every second to the `internal-testing` device id.

 ## Connecting to the API